 Bate claims that Wordsworth changed forever the way we think about childhood, about the sense of the self, about our connection to the natural environment, and about the purpose of poetry.

 Join him as he talks to Michael Prodger, Associate Editor at the New Statesman, and you may never think of Wordsworth in quite the same light again.

 Watch or listen to more

-Subscribe to the CLF Player for just £10 and get unlimited access to all our archive for a whole year from the date of subscription.
+Subscribe to the CLF Player for just £15 and get unlimited access to all our archive for a whole year from the date of subscription.